-Students who meet one or more of the following criteria, may request an exemption from the residency requirement.
+Students who meet one or more of the following criteria, may request a qualified exemption from the residency requirement:

 - Students who are married or who have dependent children living with them.

-Part -time students, those enrolled for less than 12 credits for fall semester.
+- Part -time students, those enrolled for less than 12 credits for fall semester.
 This is intended for those graduating mid-year who have fewer than 12 credits to complete or limited other unique circumstances.

-- Continuing Ed Students.
+- Continuing Ed Students; or

 - Students must demonstrate unique and/or significant extenuating circumstance(s) that can be documented and would merit consideration for an exemption.

-- Students may be invited to meet with the housing appeals committee to review their request
+- Students may be invited to meet with the housing appeals committee to review their request.